poneilldev/DogApp-Unit-Test-Rubric/README.md

 # unit-test-rubric
-This is a sample project to show a rubric for how a project should be unit tested.
+This is a sample project is a dog view app, to show a rubric for how a project should be unit tested.

 This project can also include UI Tests.